sveltejs/sapper/site/content/docs/11-deploying.md

 Sapper makes the Service Worker file (`service-worker.js`) unique by including a timestamp in the source code (calculated using `Date.now()`).

-In environments where the app is deployed to multiple servers (such as [Now][]), it is advisable to use a consistent timestamp for all deployments.
+In environments where the app is deployed to multiple servers (such as [Vercel][]), it is advisable to use a consistent timestamp for all deployments.
 Otherwise, users may run into issues where the Service Worker updates unexpectedly because the app hits server 1, then server 2, and they have slightly different timestamps.